5 Best Epiphone Acoustic Guitar Reviews – 2023

 CONCLUSION

 After playing all these models we found it hard to pin down just one as our favorite.
-But if pushed to pick just one, we all liked the EJ-200SCE as an all around acoustic-electric guitar.
+But if pushed to pick just one, we all liked the J-45 Gibson Inspired model as an all around acoustic-electric guitar.

-While it didn't have accessories like the PR4E, the jumbo body shape projected a nice tone, the instrument looked beautiful, and the neck felt good.
+While it didn't have accessories like the PR4E, the slope-shouldered body shape projected a nice tone, the instrument looked beautiful, and the neck felt good.

-We played several different ones and the were consistently good.
-The cut-away design and the electronics also make this a versatile acoustic for all to play regardless of performing or just strumming around the house.
+We played several different ones and the J-45's were consistently good.
+The electronics also make this a versatile acoustic for all to play regardless of performing or just strumming around the house.

 A side note: While the EJ200SCE was our top choice, if your looking for a low priced starter guitar its hard to go wrong with the DR-100 model.
 The neck is easy to play and the acoustic guitar fretted well at a fraction of its high end Gibson brother.